-2020 Annual Security & Fire Safety Report
+2021 Annual Security & Fire Safety Report Statistics for 2018, 2019 & 2020

-Statistics for 2017, 2018 & 2019 Wharton | San Francisco
+Wharton | San Francisco

 University of Pennsylvania Nondiscrimination Statement The University of Pennsylvania values diversity and seeks talented students, faculty and staff from diverse backgrounds.
-The University of Pennsylvania does not discriminate on the basis of race, color, sex, sexual orientation, gender identity, religion, creed, national or ethnic origin, citizenship status, age, disability, veteran status or any other legally protected class status in the administration of its admissions, financial aid, educational or athletic programs, or other University-administered programs or in its employment practices.
-Questions or complaints regarding this policy should be directed to the Executive Director of the Office of Affirmative Action and Equal Opportunity Programs, Sansom Place East, 3600 Chestnut Street, Suite 228, Philadelphia, PA 19104-6106; or (215) 898-6993 (Voice) or (215) 746-7088 (FAX).
-Front Cover: 2019 Annual Security and Fire Safety Report for Wharton San Francisco Published: September 2019, for Calendar years 2016, 2017, 2018 All Emergencies contact the San Francisco Police Department by dialing 9-1-1
+The University of Pennsylvania does not discriminate on the basis of race, color, sex, sexual orientation, gender identity, religion, creed, national or ethnic origin, citizenship status, age, disability, veteran status or any other legally protected class status in the administration of its admissions financial aid, educational or athletic programs, or other University-administered programs or in its employment practices.
+Questions of complaints regarding this policy should be directed to the Executive Director of the Office of Affirmative Action and Equal Opportunit Programs, Sansom Place East, 3600 Chestnut Street, Suite 228, Philadelphia, PA 19104-6106; or (215) 898-6993 (Voice) or (215) 746 7088 (FAX).
+Front Cover: 2021 Annual Security and Fire Safety Report for Wharton San Francisco Published: July 2021, for Calendar years 2018, 2019, 2020 All Emergencies contact the San Francisco Police Department by dialing 9-1-1